Date/TimeSeptember 23, 2021

 Understanding the basics of a pathology assessment, including how a sample is processed, which stains are most relevant for evaluating specified endpoints, and how a Pathologist scores samples are important components of any preclinical study.
 Just as important are the data derived from the pathological assessment and how this information is utilized to demonstrate device safety in regulatory body submissions and insight into how a device performs clinically.

-Join us for this upcoming webinar as our experts discuss:
+Join us as our experts discuss:

 - How pathology is used to assess medical devices